raesene/container-runtime-presentation/_posts/0000-01-01-introduction.md

 # About Me

  - 18 Years in IT/Information Security
- - Managing Consultant at NCC Group PLC
+ - Principal Consultant at NCC Group PLC
  - Contributor at Security Stack Exchange
  - Contributing author to the CIS Docker and Kubernetes Standards